CompBioIPM/scGATE/README.md

 print(res$ranked_edge_list)
 ```

-Parameter Descriptions
+<sub>Parameter Descriptions
 n_counts: The normalized and scaled scRNA-seq count data from the previous preprocessing step.
 base_GRN: The TF-target gene network inferred from previous steps using external hints.
 Leave it empty if no base GRN is available.
 k_act and h_act: Hill function parameters used in the inference process.
 number_of_em_iterations: The number of iterations in the expectation-maximization (EM) algorithm.
 max_num_regulators: The maximum number of TFs in a Boolean logic gate.
 In the main manuscript, a value of 3 is used.
 abs_cor: This parameter varies in the (0, 1) interval and further removes edges with low absolute Pearson correlations between TFs and their targets.
-A value of 0 indicates no filtration based on correlations.
+A value of 0 indicates no filtration based on correlations.<sub>

 <br>